tkhq/expo-template/README.md

   ![image](https://github.com/user-attachments/assets/25617d29-12fd-48d2-bf4b-4f1e3f1e223e)

+If you want to see a fully-fledged example, check out the [React Native Demo Wallet](https://github.com/tkhq/react-native-demo-wallet).

 ## Why Do We Need a Backend?

 Turnkey requires authentication requests (sign-up/login) to be validated (stamped) using your root user API key-pair.
 Since this key-pair must remain private, it **cannot** be used directly in the frontend.
 Instead, authentication requests must be processed and stamped through a backend server before being forwarded to Turnkey.